cerebral-legacy/cerebral-website/content/get-started/12_compute_state.en.md

 }
 ```
 Hmmm...Now we always need to call addStars(...) before using the Result.
 We can do better!
-Let us look at TotalStarsCount like it would be a View (think Database-Views or Components we already did here)
+Let us look at TotalStarsCount like it would be a View (think Database-Views or Components like we already use)
 In our components we already used a pattern like:
 ```js
 import { connect } from 'cerebral/react'